There’s lots of compelling information emerging from neuroscience about compassion.

 What if I think people like this are ruining our streets and creating unsafe conditions for our families?
 Compassion – I don’t think so.

 For me, this woman’s circumstances trigger a range of strong feelings – compassion being among the most powerful.
 Some of my emotions can be traced to the two years I spent in one of my first non-profit jobs helping to develop the largest network of shelters for homeless families in New York City.
-It saddens and angers me that nearly 25 years later, the organization still exists and homeless services have been institutionalized and not temporary as I/we believed at the time.
+It saddens and angers me that decades later,the organization still exists and homeless services have been institutionalized and not temporary as I/we believed at the time.

 Experts in compassion fatigue note that sufferers often believe that resources and support for needs are chronically outweighed by demand.
 Compassion fatigue can leave people feeling pessimistic, cynical and exhausted.
 Often the only remedy seems to be to become emotionally detached and numb, not uncommon, especially in the helping professions.